jeremiedb/gan_example/README.md

 This tutorial shows how to build and train a Conditional Generative Adversial Network (CGAN) on MNIST images.

+### Getting started

+To end-to-end data preperation, model building and image generation is contained within single scripts.
+Three variations are presented:

+-   `CGAN_deconv.R`: Generator using deconcolutions.
+-   `CGAN_upsample.R`: Generator using upsampling.
+-   `CGAN_upsample.R`: Generator and Discriminator using embedded representation of the digits rather than one-hot encoding.
+Serves as an example on how to tackle more complex generative tasks.

 ### How GAN works

 A Generative Adversial Model simultaneously trains two models: a generator that learns to output fake samples from an unknown distribution and a discriminator that learns to distinguish fake from real samples.